 You can even apply your governance policies when data is exported from Power BI and add sensitive content labels to critical data, giving your data reports the all-round security it needs.

-Accessibility and Team Collaboration
+Power BI vs. Excel: Accessibility & Team Collaboration

-Both solutions offer very comprehensive collaboration options:
+While the difference between Excel and Power BI remain, both solutions offer very comprehensive collaboration options:

 Excel offers live collaboration and great sharing capabilities e.g. Excel Online in the web browser respectively integrates with MS Teams.
 But as you can imagine, in an enterprise, there will be hundreds of such Excel files floating around in the cloud on SharePoint, making it difficult to dig out insights and collaborate on projects.